itsaayush77/-Task-manager-app/README.md

 - **CSS3:** For responsive styling and animations (e.g., fade-in transitions).
 - **Vite:** For fast development and optimized build processes.
 - **Git/GitHub:** For version control and project hosting.
+This is a initial project i created while learning React .